gabrielfrimodig/dotfiles/README.md

 Welcome to my AwesomeWM configuration repository!
 This setup is crafted to create a productive and visually appealing desktop environment using the AwesomeWM.
 It's designed to be elegant, allowing for quick navigation and organization of the workspace with a sleek, minimalist aesthetic.

 Dive into the configuration files to discover a realm of efficiency and customization.
 Whether you're new to AwesomeWM or a seasoned enthusiast, I hope this repository serves as both a resource and inspiration for your own configurations.
+Changes will be made first and foremost through the [dev branch](https://github.com/gabrielfrimodig/dotfiles/tree/dev) before merged.

 Enjoy making your desktop truly your own!